awreese/awreese.github.io/README.md

+# My personal project landing page

+A central place for me to express a little of who I am and post some of my significant projects.

+## Copyright and License

+Copyright 2016 Drew Reese

 # [Start Bootstrap](http://startbootstrap.com/) - [Stylish Portfolio](http://startbootstrap.com/template-overviews/stylish-portfolio/)

 [Stylish Portfolio](http://startbootstrap.com/template-overviews/stylish-portfolio/) is a responsive, one page portfolio theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 The theme features multiple content sections with an off canvas navigation menu.